 The GEM study, the largest of its kind to date, followed 3,069 people age 75 or older for 6 to 7 years.
 Researchers found no effect for preventing dementia and Alzheimer’s disease in study participants who either took ginkgo or a placebo.
 And a 2012 meta-analysis found ginkgo had no positive effects on cognitive function in healthy people.

-The GEM study also found ginkgo didn’t reduce high blood pressure.
+The GEM study also found ginkgo didn’t .
 There was also no evidence ginkgo decreases the risk of heart attack or stroke.
-It may, however, reduce the risk of peripheral artery disease caused by poor blood circulation.
+It may, however, caused by poor blood circulation.

 According to a 2013 systematic review, ginkgo can be considered an adjuvant therapy for schizophrenia.
 Researchers found ginkgo seemed “to exert a beneficial effect on positive psychotic symptoms” in people with chronic schizophrenia who take antipsychotic medication.